Brightcove

 Marketers know what it’s like to speak into a void.
 We’re all looking to create an effective dialogue with our audiences, and interactive videos are the fastest and most effective way to create this feedback loop.
 Ensure your video is gathering information while delivering what the viewer is looking to learn by using quizzes, story branching, hot spots, assessments, and calculations.
 In-video appointment scheduling is another way to put the viewer in control and is a favorite of demand gen and sales teams.

 Perhaps you’re just getting started with video, but that’s no reason to leave easy-to-build interactive options on the table!
 After all, 70% of interactive video users indicate that interactive video engages audiences well or very well.
-So, what are some easy ways to get started with interactive video today?
+So, what are some easy ways to get started with interactive video?
 Try refreshing your existing video by adding interactivity.

 • Is it a long video?
 Add chapterization to help the viewers navigate to the sections that interest them.
 The data from chapter viewing will also help you plan for topics for future videos.